krisztinapapp/login-app/README.md

-# Login / signup application in React, Node.js and MongoDB
+# Log in / sign up application in React, Node.js and MongoDB

 To install the required packages: